 - They changed sizes and needed new clothes at least once a year anyway.

-- They chose the same outfits over and over.
+- They choose the same outfits over and over.

 - Having too many clothes was completely overwhelming them.